 If you do get a butane stove, make sure you get the ones where you can remove the gas canister from the burner when stowing it away.
 There is less chance of it leaking than the models that puncture the gas can.

 You will need a small, lightweight kettle.
 Mine takes 900 ml and weighs next to nothing.
 It is enough for two large mugs of coffee.
 I usually also take a small aluminium pot for cooking instant noodles or whatever else we’re eating.
+I’ve also found this reasonably prices kettle on Amazon.

 An aluminium mug can be used for coffee, wine or anything else you drink.
 You can also eat your serial and noodles from it.
 Collapsible bowls made from food-grade flexible silicon is also very handy and pack away easily.